tarikenboylu/Mycronoid-Privacy-Policy/Mycronoid-Privacy-Policy.md

 ## User Rights

-Users can request access, correction, or deletion of their data.
+Users can request access, correction, or deletion of their data by contacting us at "crensh4w@gmail.com".

 ## Policy Updates